 The meniscus is a unique, rubber-like, fibrous cartilage and is considered to be dense soft tissue.
 As stated earlier, the meniscus receives very limited blood flow and the inner portion of the meniscus receives little to no blood flow at all; this is the precise reason why damage to a meniscus can take a long time to heal - and in some cases, not heal at all.
 Knowing that enhanced blood flow is a critical necessity for healing of soft tissue, the challenge becomes this: How do you effectively increase blood flow to dense soft tissue (the meniscus) that normally receives very little blood flow?

-It is through the blood the body carries the nutrients, oxygen, and antibodies that injured tissues rely on for recovery..
+It is through the blood the body carries the oxygen, nutrients and water that injured tissues rely on for recovery..
 It is well known that increased blood flow helps your body accelerate the healing process.

 When you have a meniscus injury, there is reduced blood flow to the injury site.
 Inflammation and reduced movement (lack of activity or on-going immobility) will reduce the flow of blood - and if you think about it, this makes sense.
 Moving the joint(s) where your meniscus it torn is very painful, so it is very common for sufferers to have significantly reduced mobility; over time, this leads to atrophy - a shortening of muscles, tendons and ligaments of the joint.
 As the meniscus heals, you run a high risk of straining your muscles and tendons as they have become shortened due to lack of use - leading to more soft tissue injures and possibly putting you into a chronic soft tissue injury cycle.